apache/incubator-spot/dev/release/README.md

     http://spot.apache.org/
     -----------------------------------

-Monitor the voting thread and make sure you have the requiered votes, if feedback is provides fix ASAP and send the updates to the voting thread so voting reaches the required votes.
+Monitor the voting thread and make sure you have the required votes, if feedback is provides fix ASAP and send the updates to the voting thread so voting reaches the required votes.

 Once we have the three +1 (Binding) votes then send the following email with the results: